 Clip into the seam allowance up to the stitching and 1.5 cm apart.
 On tight curves, make clips closer together.

 Press the seam allowance toward the facing.
 Understitch the facing from the right side through the seam allowance and facing.
 This will prevent the facing from rolling to the front.
 Turn the facing to the wrong side and press.

 Handstitch the edge of the facing to the garment shoulder seam allowance.
 Complete the garment and press.

 The square neckline facing stitching line can first be marked with dressmaker’s tracing paper if so desired.

-Trim and clip seam allowance as described for round neck facing.
+Trim and clip seam allowance as described for the round neck facing.
 Clip into each corner to just inside the stitching.
-Press the facing and understitch as described for round neck facing.
+Press the facing and understitch as described for the round neck facing.

 TYPES OF INTERFACING

-Interfacing is used to strengthen and to give firmness to collars, cuffs and facing.
-It can be woven or non-woven, iron-on or sew-in.
+Interfacing is used to strengthen and give firmness to collars, cuffs, and facing.
+It can be woven or non-woven, iron-on, or sew-in.
 It comes in black, grey and white.
-Interfacing come in a variety of weights.
-Always choose interfacing to match your fabric in weight and color.
-The sew-in type is usually tacked in which makes the iron-on easier to use.
-The iron-on is fused to the wrong side of facing, using a steam iron.
-Non-woven interfacing can be cut in any direction and the woven one has a grain and must be cut like we cut fabric.
+Interfacing comes in a variety of weights.
+Always choose interfacing to match your fabric in weight and colour.
+The sew-in type is usually tacked in, which makes the iron-on easier to use.
+The iron-on is fused to the wrong side of the facing, using a steam iron.
+Non-woven interfacing can be cut in any direction, and the woven one has a grain and must be cut like we cut fabric.